How to delete a Git branch locally

 Delete local Git branch command

-The command to delete a local git branch can take one of two forms:
+The command to delete a local git branch can take one of the following two forms:

 • git branch -d old-branch

-The only difference is the fact that the second local branch delete Git command uses an abbreviated syntax.
+The only difference between the, is that the second local branch delete Git command uses an abbreviated syntax.
 Both commands do the exact same thing.

-It should be noted that when you delete a local Git branch, the corresponding remote branch in a repository like GitHub or GitLab remains alive and active.
-Further steps must be taken to delete remote branches.
+Be advised that when you delete a local Git branch, the corresponding remote branch in a repository like GitHub or GitLab remains alive and active.

 git no upstream branch error fix